5argon/Firestorm/README.md

 ## How to use

 Please look in the test assembly folder for a general idea, I don't have time to write a guide yet.. but it always begin with something like `Firestorm.Collection("c1").Document("d1").Collection("c1-1").Document("d2")._____`.
 (Use `FirebaseAuth.DefaultInstance` to sign in first!
 It works on the `CurrentUser`.)

+When migrating to the real thing later, `Firestorm` would become `FirestoreDatabase` instance got from somewhere.
+Everything else should be roughly the same. (?)

 ## "Oh no REST sucks, why don't you use gRPC?"